 The right answer — ACA, short-term, COBRA, AHCCCS, or something else entirely — depends on your specific situation.
 A licensed Arizona broker will evaluate all of your options honestly and help you make an informed decision.
 Free service, no obligation.

-Connect With a Broker Now → Or try our AI Coverage Advisor first →Common Questions
+Connect With a Broker Now → Or try our AI Coverage Advisor first →Smart Coverage Strategy

 Short-term medical plans can be the right solution for a specific person in a specific situation.
 They can also be the wrong solution — and choosing incorrectly can result in unexpected medical bills, denied claims, and significant financial hardship.